jackbrumley/whisper-dictation/README.md

 ## Features

-- **Configurable Output Modes**: Choose between "typed" (character-by-character simulation) or "instant" (a much faster typing simulation).
-Note: The "instant" mode does not currently use copy-paste functionality but aims to emulate it by significantly speeding up typing.
-A future update may include true copy-paste functionality.
+- **Configurable Output Modes**: Choose between "typed" (character-by-character simulation) or "instant" (essentailly copy/paste).
+Note: The "instant" mode is not currently implimented.
 - **Custom Shortcut Key**: Allows you to configure the key combination for triggering the dictation process.
 - **Status Window**: Displays recording and transcription progress with adjustable positioning.
 - **Tray Icon Menu**: Edit configuration and exit the app easily from the system tray.